Pranayama - The Art of Breathing

 Brahmari is incredible for getting rid of frustration and anxiety, letting go of agitation, and releasing anger.

-Plus, you'll be happy to know the humming bee breath is super simple and can be done pretty much anywhere -- even at the office, where endless to-do lists and a packed schedule causes tensions to run high.
+Plus, you'll be happy to know the humming bee breath is super simple and can be done pretty much anywhere.

 Sitali and sitkari breathing have a cooling and calming effect on the nervous system.
-Personally, I literdo feel like my body temperature drops after I do it.
+Personally, I literally do feel like my body temperature drops after I do it.
 Pretty cool, right?

 Sitali requires you to be able to curl your tongue, but if you can't do this, you can opt for sitkari, which provides the same anxiety-reducing effects.